How to Rank for Featured Snippets and Dominate Search Results

 Paragraph snippets answer definition-style questions such as “what,” “why,” and “when.”
 This is the most common featured snippet format.

-Google typically selects paragraph snippets for queries that ask for explanations or background, such as “What is SEO” or “Why does page speed matter.”
-These snippets usually pull a short block of text that clearly defines the topic in 40–60 words.
+Google selects paragraph snippets for queries that ask for explanations or background, such as “What is SEO” or “Why does page speed matter.”
+These snippets pull a short block of text that clearly defines the topic in roughly 40–60 words.
+Aim for this 40-to-60-word range when writing snippet-targeted paragraphs.
+Below 40 words, answers lack enough context to stand alone as a result.
+Above 60 words, Google truncates the extraction and cuts off your key point before users see it.

-Paragraph snippets favor short, self-contained definitions that answer the question without setup or explanation.
-Google pulls the answer directly from the page and displays it as-is.
+Strong paragraph snippets use short, self-contained definitions that answer the question without setup or commentary.
+Google extracts the answer directly from the page and presents it as a standalone explanation, so clarity in the opening sentence matters more than depth.

 List snippets